What If We Just Can’t Seem To Lose The Weight?

 How Should I Choose Or Prepare My Dog And Cat’s Weight Loss Diet?

 Dr. Hines, Pete and I are big believers in having you prepare our food at home from the same ingredients you eat.
-As you already know, we will loose weight even if you do not change our diet but just feed it less of it.
+As you already know, we will lose weight even if you do not change our diet but just feed it less of it.
 But you don’t have to feed us less.
 You just have to tweak the ingredients.
-When you prepare our food from scratch, decisions remain in your home – not at some multinational industrial food manufacturing plant located God knows where run be people who don’t even know us.
-How would you like to dine at a restaurant where the kitchen was run by a large committee instead of a chef?
-Be your cat and dogs chef.
+When you prepare our food from scratch, decisions remain in your home – not at some multinational industrial food manufacturing plant listed on the NASDAQ and located God knows where and run by people who don’t even know us.
+How would you like to dine at a restaurant where the kitchen was run by a large committee and CEO instead of a chef?
+You be your cat and dog’s chef.

-Most of Doc’s clients, preparing high-fiber diets at home, rely on cooked carrots, canned or cooked unsweetened, unspiced pumpkin and ground, well cooked broccoli, wheat and oat bran.
-Raw carrots and broccoli, when accepted, also work well as dental chews; but they can provoke loose stools, diarrhea and colic.
+Most of Doc’s clients, preparing high-fiber diets at home, rely on cooked carrots, canned or cooked and unsweetened, unspiced pumpkin and ground, well cooked broccoli, wheat and oat bran.
+Raw carrots and broccoli, when accepted, also work well as dental chews; but they can provoke loose stools, diarrhea and tummy aches.

 Still, Doc is not a fan of feeding pets your table food leftovers indiscriminately in any substantial amounts.
 Like children, dogs and cats tend to go for the sometimes unhealthy flavorful stuff before the healthy.
 Table leftovers, fed to dogs and cats, need to be as nutritionally balanced to meet your pet’s nutritional needs as they should be to be for you to meet your somewhat different nutritional needs.
 The reason that some studies found that pets that receive table scraps tended to be overweight is that the people who routinely give them tend to be the ones that overfeed and overindulge their pets everything.

 Get Your Young Cat And Dog Off To A Good Start